 SKIRT STEAK VS. FLANK STEAK

-• What is the difference between flank steak and skirt steak?
+- What is the difference between flank steak and skirt steak?
 Flank steak is a thicker, wider cut of meat than skirt steak.
 Flank steak and skirt steak come from two different parts of the cow which affects how tough they are.
 Skirt steak comes from the diaphragm muscle of the cow which contains more tough muscle fibers than flank steak and is therefore tougher; these fibers, however, also boat a more intense flavor.

-• Can I substitute skirt steak for flank steak?
+- Can I substitute skirt steak for flank steak?
 If you want to substitute skirt steak for flank steak, it should only be cooked to rare or medium-rare otherwise it will be too tough and chewy to eat.

-Steak Taco Marinade
+Steak Taco Marinade Recipe

 This steak taco marinade is a breath of fresh air.
-I love how the clean citrus backdrop allows the garlic and herbs to truly shine and the pepper and jalapeno add a kick of heat without overwhelming the marinade.
-This marinade is also gluten-free, keto-friendly, healthy and super versatile.
+I love how the clean citrus backdrop allows the garlic and herbs to truly shine, and the pepper and jalapeno add a kick of heat without overwhelming the marinade.
+This marinade is also gluten-free, keto-friendly, healthy, and super versatile.

-You can make this steak taco marinade as spicy as you want by adding more or less jalapenos and pepper, as garlicky as you want by adding more or less garlic, as herby as you want by adding more or less cilantro and/or oregano or as sour as you want by adding more or less lime/lemon juice.
+You can make this steak taco marinade as spicy as you want by adding more or less jalapenos and pepper, as garlicky as you want by adding more or less garlic, as herby as you wish by adding more or less cilantro and/or oregano or as sour as you want by adding more or less lime/lemon juice.
 For us, however, it’s perfect just the way it is.

 STEAK Taco MARINADE INGREDIENTS